Associate Professor of Ethnobotany

 Lizarralde does not feel comfortable with this contradiction.
 He favors protecting the environment and he favors social justice.
 "Sometimes it seems as if the two are incompatible, because people want to have what we have," he states.

 Lizarralde poses such complicated issues to his students, drawing from his background in botany, geography and anthropology.
 Lizarralde teaches a seminar on indigenous people, development and biodiversity, and a seminar on indigenous use of tropical rain forests.
-He currently teaches classes on ethnobotany and on ecological anthropology.
+He currently teaches classes on ethnobotany and environmental anthropology.

 View the anthropology department website.